anderson2/react-native-codepen/README.md

 ## react-native-codepen

-Exploring React Native by leveraging Nicolas Gallagher's [React Native for Web][react-native-web-url].
+Exploring React Native by leveraging Nicolas Gallagher's [React Native for Web](https://github.com/necolas/react-native-web).

 View the [codepen here][rob-anderson-codepen] or add your own JS code to the [source codepen][react-native-web-codepen-url]